dzmitry-lahoda/lahoda-xyz/resume/it.md

 Dzmitry currently trying to be better at mathematics, cryptography, and compilers.

-Currently he resides in Portugal.
+Currently he uses Portugal tax number.

 ## Profiles